rock-fish/RJ-Quiz-Helper/README.md

 This project is currently a work in progress!
 Features may not work and things may look wonky.

+# About Bible Quizzing
+Bible Quizzing is a place where you can competitively memorize the Bible.
+At practices, participants are asked questions about what they have memorized.
+You can see the official Bible Quizzing website here: http://www.cmabiblequizzing.org/

 # Important Information
 Every question is in **finish the verse** format.
 This means that you have to submit everything that goes after the question ends, or you could just answer with the whole verse.
 There is also an 8 character leniency, meaning you can get a maximum of 8 **characters** incorrect.